sansneo/prime/README.md

 sh build.sh
 ```

-This is will take a while...
+This will take a while...
 The resulting files will be available in `build/`.
 To learn more, take a look at `build.sh` and refer to [void-linux/void-mklive](https://github.com/void-linux/void-mklive).

 ### Conclusion
 I love my computer!
 Do you?

 Please, get the fuck out of IT if you are here [for the money](https://geohot.github.io/blog/jekyll/update/2025/09/13/get-out-of-technology.html).
-Because of the [state of the world](https://www.slickcharts.com/sp500) there's a lot of money to be made here if you actually care about doing something real and
+Because of the [state of the world](https://www.slickcharts.com/sp500) there's a lot of that to be made here if you actually care about doing something real and
-creating value by making infrastructures and computers better.
+creating value by making infrastructures and computers better instaed of moving data around.
-Personally, I really enjoy everything systems programming, secure backend development and the cloud (this last one is known to be extremely remunerative), so I'll be doing that.
+Personally, I really enjoy everything systems programming, secure backend development and the cloud (with this last one known to be extremely remunerative), so I'll be doing that.
 As time passes I look up to legends such as Rob Pike, Russ Cox and George Hotz more and more.
 I am 22 years old at the time of writing this, in my 30s I'll have a pretty good understanding of my toolset and computers in general, then hopefully,
 in my 40s I'll be able to compare to them.